kevinshroff/macOS-LidAngleSleep/README.md

 ## Troubleshooting

 - If it always shows `—°`, check your hardware, confirm Sandbox is off, and verify `IOKit.framework` is linked.
 Use the Xcode console to see any read errors.

----

-Adding this README has no effect on the app binary or behavior.